edcee3000i/edcee3000i.github.io/_pages/about.md

 My research interest includes **3D printing**, **flexible sensor**, **tribology**, and **surface engineering**.
 I have published more than 25 papers as the first/corresponding/co author at top journals with total <a href='https://scholar.google.com/citations?user=dymuqyQAAAAJ'>google scholar citations <strong><span id='total_cit'>369</span></strong></a>.

 # 🔥 News
+- *2025.04*: &nbsp;🎉🎉 I won the honor of Graduate Excellence Award of Xi'an Jiaotong University.
 - *2024.12*: &nbsp;🎉🎉 I won the honor of “Academic Star" of Xi'an Jiaotong University.